zqtzt/CODCQC/README.md

-# COMSQC
+# CODCQC
 **An open source Python interface to the quality control of ocean in-situ observations.**

-COMS_QC is an open source Python interface to the quality control of ocean *in-situ* observations (e.g, temperature profiles, salinity profiles etc.).
+CODC_QC is an open source Python interface to the quality control of ocean *in-situ* observations (e.g, temperature profiles, salinity profiles etc.).
 It was developed to reduce human-workload and time-consuming on manual quality control as well as adapt the increasing volume of daily real-time data flow on observing system and large data centers.

 The *in-situ* observations collected from the ocean are quality-heterogeneous.
 Decades of efforts have been dedicated to developing different manual or automatic quality control (QC) system to improve the quality and availability of ocean database, which is one of the basic tasks in many oceanic studies.